 The Missing Puzzle Pieces

-The Rock! - perfect is His work, for all His paths are justice; a God of faith without iniquity, righteous and fair is He.
-(Deut.
-32:4)
+The Rock! – perfect is His work, for all His paths are justice; a God of faith without iniquity, righteous and fair is He.
+(32:4)

-It is for this reason that the Torah put the first commandment in the context of the Exodus from Egypt: "I am your God who has taken you out of the land of Egypt."
-Even though it would have been logical for God to identify himself as the Creator of the universe, a more all-inclusive title than that of engineer of the Exodus, God was teaching us that He is also deeply involved in our everyday lives, intervening to pluck us out of Egypt.
+It is for this reason that the Torah put the first commandment in the context of the exodus: “I am your God who has taken you out of the land of Egypt.”
+Even though it would have been logical for God to identify himself as the Creator of the universe, a more all-inclusive title than that of engineer of the exodus, God was teaching us that He is also deeply involved in our everyday lives, intervening to pluck us out of Egypt.

 A guest in a village did not understand why the more important members of the shul sat at the back, while the beggars and paupers sat at the front.
 When he questioned the shul president about it he was told, “You are confused because you are here for only one Shabbos.
 If you would be here every Shabbos you would understand that we have a procedure of alternating places which, over the course of a year, is fair to everybody.”
 The Chofetz Chaim uses this parable to demonstrate that our questions and doubts over God’s supervision of the world are due to our lack of understanding.
 God’s management of this world is based on considerations of a 6,000 year time period.
 We are in this world for a sum total of 70, 80, or maybe 90 years.
 How can we expect to know the answers when we are missing parts of the puzzle?